ibm-cloud-docs/monitoring/agent/config_agent.md

     ```
     {: codeblock}

-4. Deploy the Sysdig agent.
+4. Deploy the monitoring agent.
 Choose one of the following commands:

     Option 1: Monitor only